vichargrave/espcap/README.md

 }
 ```

 If you want to change the mappings for your packets, just revise the packet template scripts to your liking.
+Specific application level protocols or additional fields in the other lower level protocols that you want to use for searching are good candidates to add to the mapping template scripts.
 You will have to delete your existing packet indexing template, if any, before creating a new one.
 You should keep dynamic indexing turned off so Elasticsearch does not create new mappings as new packet protocols and fields are encountered.